The Desert Fox: The Story of Rommel: Production

-In February 1950, even before the book was published, it was announced Nunnally Johnson of Fox was leading the negotiations to obtain the film rights to the book.
+In February 1950, even before the book was published, it was announced that Nunnally Johnson of Fox was leading the negotiations to obtain the film rights to the book.
 Johnson would write and produce and Kirk Douglas was the first star mentioned.

 Johnson eventually made the film as the first part of his new five-year contract with Fox.
 He normally took ten weeks to write a script but said this one took him eight months because it was so complex, and involved many people who were still alive.
 While writing it he says the British were generally positive (Rommel had a very high reputation in Britain) but there was some controversy in the US about a Hollywood studio making a sympathetic biography about a German general.

 Johnson later said, "If Rommel hadn't been involved in the plot against Hitler, this screenplay wouldn't have been written.
 Circumstances allowed Rommel to be a pretty good fellow because there were no civilians involved in the North Africa campaigns.
 I have tried to write the script with detachment.
 There is no effort to solicit sympathy for him, except in the final sequence.
 There are the circumstances as he says goodbye to his wife and son to go to his death [which] would undoubtedly create sympathy for any man.
 Rommel was a very limited man intellectually.
 His problem was a conflict of loyalties.
 He followed a false god and when he found that out he risked being a traitor."

 In January 1951 Henry Hathaway, who had signed to direct, left to shoot second unit footage in Germany and North Africa.
 Richard Widmark was being talked about as a possible Rommel.

 In February 1951, James Mason signed to play Rommel.
-Mason's career had been on a downward slide since he moved to the US from Britain and he had lobbied Darryl F Zanuck to play the role and was so keen to do it he agreed to sign a long-term contract with Fox, to make one film a year for seven years.
+Mason's career had been on a downward slide since he moved to the US from Britain and he had lobbied Darryl F. Zanuck to play the role and was so keen to do it he agreed to sign a long-term contract with Fox, to make one film a year for seven years.